 Materials - You're likely to come across a wide range of materials used in their construction.
 And we have a simple guide for readers to understand the benefits of each here.
 However, to keep it short and to the point, the most popular materials include acrylic, cast iron, stone, and metal.
 Each option has its good and bad points, some ore durable, whilst other retain heat much more effectively.
 Keep this is mind when picking.

 Size - The size of your bathtub isn't something you should be overlooking.
 That's simply because it usually has a tremendous impact on user comfort.
-For example a compact tub measuring 54 inches is not going to be ideal for someone who is tall, and a 72 inch option isnt necessary if you're shorter and don't have much space to work with.
+For example a compact tub measuring 54 inches or 56 inches is not going to be ideal for someone who is tall, and a 72 inch option isnt necessary if you're shorter and don't have much space to work with.
 Think about the spacing available to you before you make any decisions.

 Foot style - There is plenty of choice in shapes and beautiful designs on the feet.
 What you choose will be down to your own preference in that regard.
 However, you should also consider the material used on the feet, which can often differentiate from the main body of the tub.
 Oil rubbed bronze, polished brass, brushed nickel, chrome, and of course porcelain are among consumer favorites from what we have gathered.